 - Calibration Allows members of this group to calibrate the Fiery server.
-For default groups, only Administrator and Operator groups have this privilege.
-For user-created groups, users have this privilege. - Create Server Presets Allows members of this group to save a set of print options that users can select for their job. - Fiery Mailbox Allows members of this group to have individual mailboxes. - Manage Workflows Allows members of this group to create, edit, and delete Server Presets and virtual printers.
+For the default groups, only Administrator and Operator groups have this privilege. - Create Server Presets Allows members of this group to save a set of print options that users can select for their job. - Manage Workflows Allows members of this group to create, edit, and delete Server Presets and virtual printers. - Edit jobs Allows members to edit jobs in the Held or Printed queues.